AOR Exam 2026 (Advocate on Record) - Dates, Application Form Eligibility, Syllabus & Pattern

 Also, check - Difference Between Lawyer and Advocate

-How to prepare for AoR exam
+How to prepare for the AOR exam?

 • Candidates should refer to the previous year's question paper to know about the important topics and revise them regularly.